DHuijkman/MediaPlayer2/README.md

 	4 play and pause (duh :P)
 	5 a slider that shows you how far the song has progressed and also allows you to fast forward/backward by dragging the pointer(simple seekbar)

+    update 02-09-2018
+    	music controller updated now with a display for the currently playing title song, a replay toggle button, a autoplay mode, and time display of the elapsed time and song duration.

+		minor bugs fixed where threads wouldnt close after selecting a new song and the app is now forced in portrait mode for now.

 More stuff might come in the future it just depends on how much time i have and if something fun pops up.
 I wont say that the code is perfect.
 Im using this myself to learn more about designing apps but so far it works without bugs or crashing.
-Have fun with it
+Have fun with it .